nelson123-lab/Gender_based_cleaning_algorithm/README.md

     os.remove(path)
 ```

-After running the script we will obtain the folder consisting of only images of man and rest of them removed.
+After executing the script, we will receive a folder with only photographs of men in it and the rest empty.

 <p align="center"><img src="https://github.com/nelson123-lab/Gender_based_cleaning_algorithm/blob/6ab531cc304eaa80d52a02556cf2a75abd2b9845/Data/Only%20man.png" width="500" height="300"></p>

-## 4. To keep only the images with face of Woman.
+## 4. To only save pictures of women's faces.

 ### Implementation